Have some fun by taking part in our community events - you might be surprised at what you learn.

-Every year Brookes and the Brookes Union jointly organise the Christmas event ‘No Mince Pies’, an event for around 160 older members of the community who have supported Brookes over the years.
+Every year Oxford Brookes and the Oxford Brookes Union jointly organise the Christmas event ‘No Mince Pies’, an event for around 160 older members of the community who have supported Oxford Brookes over the years.

 The event takes place at the Centre for Sport on Headington Campus and features performances from students across the University.
 Afternoon refreshments are available and guests have the opportunity to take part in a game of bingo.
 The Vice-Chancellor, Professor Alistair Fitt, attends to thank the residents for their support.